ayonsarai/BFS_DFS_Heaps_Maze/README.md

 ## Depth First Search (DFS) Method: This algorithm is also used to solve the maze.
+This Uses recursion to explore all possible paths & Determines if there is a path from the start to the end.This Uses a priority queue (min-heap) to explore paths in a weighted maze.& Finds the shortest path considering weights.

 * I start by initializing a stack, a boolean array visited to keep track of visited nodes, and an integer array parent to keep track of the parent of each node.
 I push the start node onto the stack, mark it as visited, and set its parent as -1 since it has no parent.
 * Then, I enter a loop that continues until the stack is empty.
 In each iteration, I pop a node from the stack and check if it's the end node.
 If it is, I break the loop.
 If it's not, I iterate over all the nodes in the maze.
 If a node is connected to the current node (indicated by maze[current][i] == 1) and it hasn't been visited yet, I push it onto the stack, mark it as visited, and set its parent as the current node.